rouvenjahnke/markwhen-file-sync/README.md

 ## Settings
 1. Set the *timeline file path* to the path to the markwhen-timeline (include .mw)
 2. Set the *notes folder path* to the path to the folder in which you have your notes, which you want to synchronize with the Markwhen-Timeline-File.
+Leave this blank to sync the entire vault.
 3. Enable or disable the bidirectional synchronization.
    - if you enable it, then the *date* and *endDate* will synchronize from the notes to the timeline and the opposite direction
    - if you disable it, then the synchronization will synchronize only from tthe notes to the timeline